chammaaomar/oop-design-patterns/README.factorymethod.md

 of `CheesePizza`, `VeggiePizza` ... _etc_, all of which share the `Pizza` abstraction.
 This make the `PizzaStore` simply a client of of the `SimplePizzaFactory`, in that it calls its `createPizza` method.

+In the above design discussion, notice that we were following the following design principle:
+- Identify the parts of your application that can vary, and encapsulate them

+That's important.
+We identified, based on the domain logic, that pizza creation may vary over time, by offering new pizza types or removing existing ones.
+However, there's nothing wrong depending on a concrete class if we think that's unlikely to change.
+For example, we always depend on the `String` class, which is concrete, but that's OK because that's pretty stable.

+The idea of design patterns is to really make your designs robust to change.
+You shouldn't blindly apply them to your entire codebase, which will lead to many abstractions, indirections, worse performance and wasting time with little payoff.